dhleehecon/dhleehecon.github.io/_pages/research.md

 * **Lee, D.**, Li, J. Medicare enrollment at age 65 increases visits to primary care but not mental health care providers. *R&R at Health Affairs*

-* **Lee, D.**, Basu, A. Deploying differential distance as an instrumental variable: Alternative forms, estimators, and specifications. *(Under Review)*
+* **Lee, D.**, Basu, A. Deploying differential distance as an instrumental variable: Alternative forms, estimators, and specifications. *R&R at Health Economics*

 * **Lee, D.**, Basu, A., Karaca-Mandic P. Competition in inpatient psychiatric care markets: Implications for costs and the quality of care.